Thomas Hoyne: Death and legacy

-Hoyne was killed in a July 27, 1883 railroad collision on the Rome, Watertown and Ogdensburg railroad near Carlton Station Hoyne was buried in Carlton Station.
+Hoyne was killed in a July 27, 1883 railroad collision on the Rome, Watertown and Ogdensburg railroad near Carlton Station.
+He was buried at Rosehill Cemetery in Chicago.

-Hoyne Avenue in Chicago is named in his honor.
+He is the namesake of Hoyne Elementary School in Chicago.
+Hoyne Avenue in Chicago is also named in his honor.

 Personal life

 On September 17, 1840 he wed Leonora Temple.

 Hoyne's younger brother Philip Augustus Hoyne served as Clerk of the Recorder's Court of Chicago and (from 1853 until 1858) United States Commissioner for the District of Illinois.
-He also served on the City's Board of Education, serving two consecutive terms as its president.
+He also served on the Chicago Board of Education, serving two consecutive terms as its president.